mjordan/persistent_identifiers/README.md

 ## Configuration

 1. Visit `/admin/config/persistent_identifiers/settings` for options.
+Specific configuration options will vary depending on which Minter you select.
+See the README file for each Minter for more information.
 1. Assign the "Mint persistent identifiers" permission to desired roles.

 ## Usage